Vinc0682/RankSQL/README.md

 - Some players need to have the same rank on each server.
 (E.g. VIP, Moderator, Admin)
 - The permissions of these ranks may variate on the servers.

-RankSQL synchronises these special ranks via MySQL and applies them to the local permission system via Vault so you can define these ranks on a local base but don't have to apply these ranks for each player on each server.
+RankSQL synchronises these special ranks via MySQL and applies them to the local Pex-config so you can define these ranks on a local base but don't have to apply these ranks for each player on each server.

 **Requirements:**
-- Vault
+- PermissionsEX
 - NTApi